CentreForDigitalHumanities/cdh-presentations/README.md

 2. Create a new directory under `slides` with the name of your presentation.
 No gaps please, check the other names.
 3. Copy the contents of the `slides/template` or other presentations that you like.
 4. Style it with HTML/CSS/JS.
 This can be tricky so trial and error is adviced.
 Any time you want to view the changes refresh the `index.html` locally in the browser.
 5. When you want to see it running as an online website commit and push.
-A pipeline runs.
-Voilà!
+A pipeline runs and generates a link like: https://centrefordigitalhumanities.github.io/cdh-presentations/slides/name-of-the-presentation-folder/ Voilà!

 ### References
 - [Basic setup](https://revealjs.com/installation/#basic-setup)